Gebel el-Arak Knife: Provenance

 At the time of its purchase by Bénédite, the knife handle was said by the dealer to have been found at the site of Gebel el-Arak (جبل العركى), a plateau near the village of Nag Hammadi, 40 km south of Abydos.
 However, the knife's true provenance is indicated by Bénédite in his letter to Boreux.
 He wrote:

 [...] the seller did not suspect that the flint [blade] belonged with the handle and presented it to me as witness of the recent finds from Abydos.

 That the knife did indeed originate from Abydos is supported by the otherwise total absence of archaeological finds from Gebel el-Arak, while intensive excavations by Émile Amélineau, Flinders Petrie, Édouard Naville and Thomas Eric Peet were taking place at this time at the Umm el-Qa'ab, the necropolis of predynastic and early dynastic rulers in Abydos.

 Description

 Blade

-The blade of the knife is made of homogenous finely grained yellowish flint, a type of Egyptian flint called chert.
+The blade of the knife is made of homogenous finely grained yellowish chert, a variant of flint.
 Chert is widely available in Egypt and appears across the archaeological record as a material in lithic tool usage from the Paleolithic up to the New Kingdom.
 The blade was produced from the original stone in five stages: